 Click the following link for the US Gen Web: http://ingenweb.org/inkosciusko/

 Data from each stone (birth, death, other text) has been entered into a database.

 This database is accessible via Kosciusko County’s Beacon website.
 The initial gathering of photos and text was completed in 2013 and is available for viewing.
 The project has now shifted to maintenance and updating new stones.
 Volunteers have also begun attaching obituaries to the website where they are available.
 This is a multi-year project and we invite you to submit obituaries to the Librarian for posting.

 This project is supported by a core group of volunteers along with financial support from KCHS, The Kosciusko County Community Foundation, The Esther Pfleiderer Trust, Dr. Dane & Mary Louise Miller Foundation, Frank I. and Irene List Saemann Foundation, Kenneth & Lela Harkless Foundation, Hand Family Foundation, the City of Warsaw and interested individuals.
 Thank you all!

-Lake and Leesburg.
+Mentone, Silver Lake, Warsaw and many other surrounding towns in the county.
 If you are interested in seeing these, stop by the Old Jail Museum.
 For a small fee, copies can be made for personal use – please call for more information.